ash-project/ash_admin/README.md

 Welcome!
 This is a super-admin UI dashboard for [Ash Framework](https://hexdocs.pm/ash) applications, built with Phoenix LiveView.

-If you are using Phoenix LiveView 1.0.0 release candidate, you will need to use the live_view_1.0 branch of this dependency.
+If you are using Phoenix LiveView 1.0.0 release candidate, you will need to use the live_view_1.0 branch of this repo.

 ## Tutorials